John Garrett Smith Appeals to SCOTUS with Writ of Certiorari

 Washington Supreme Court Justices ruled only on the narrow Privacy Act issue upon which Smith's overturned conviction was based, but failed to directly address evidence before them of a larger issue revealing a Clark County manufactured case, evidence tampering and malicious prosecution.
 While WSC re-instated Smith's conviction based on the Privacy Act issue, they included in their decision a recommendation for Smith to request remedy for the fraud by filing a Personal Restraint Petition (PRP) with the Court of Appeals Division II.

 Since the Washington Supreme Court ruling, Smith has filed a PRP with COA II, along with multiple civil actions against local police, attorneys, judges and prosecutors in Western Washington's Federal District Court in Tacoma.
 In addition, Smith filed for review of his case by the highest court in the land, the Supreme Court of the United States.
-On July 30, 2018, SCOTUS officially accepted review of Smith's case and docketed it as #18-5387.
+On July 30, 2018, SCOTUS accepted review of Smith's Writ of Certiorari and docketed it as #18-5387.